-I’m not a huge fan of wings, but one type I thoroughly enjoy are the ones sold at Korean markets.
+I'm not a huge fan of wings, but I will gladly eat Korean fried chicken wings any day of the week.
 Slightly sweet, slightly tangy, and slightly spicy with extra crispy skin, I can gobble these wings right up (no pun intended).
-There are many, many Korean fried chicken recipes out there, but this particular recipe is the one that I’ve had success with more than once.
+There are many, many Korean fried chicken recipes out there, but this particular recipe is the one that I've had success with more than once.

 **Helpful tips and common mistakes

 This Korean fried chicken recipe can be used for wings or for drumsticks.
 Either way, the method is the same.
 Start by making the dry flour mixture.
 You can also substitute the cornstarch for potato starch.

-This recipe isn’t exactly like the ones from the market that I purchase, but they are equally as tasty.
+This recipe isn't exactly like the ones from the market that I purchase, but they are equally as tasty.
 The sauce reminds me of somewhat of a sweet and sour sauce.
 Korean hot pepper paste is actually sweet and only slightly spicy, which gives the sweet element to the sauce.
-Everyone loved this dish and requested leftovers; unfortunately, there were none!
+Fortunately, these Korean fried chicken was gobbled up in minutes!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.